 Throughput is measured in units of kilobytes per second.
 It quantifies the bandwidth consumed during the test and measures the amount of data that flows back and forth between servers.

-How to Verify Success of Load Testing?
+How to Reach KPI of Load Testing?

 1) Determine your business objectives

 In order to determine whether your load testing was successful, you will first need to establish your overall business objectives.
 One of the key questions you will need to answer is how does your testing relate to the overall business objectives.
 Also, you will want to ask yourself “How will my application perform under a load test?”
 Moreover, when establishing your test environment you will need to consider what aspects of the user experience will help establish business metrics and what basic user requirements are related to these business metrics.